Please Click on the Questions to See the Answers

 I was told that the developer cannot be trusted because they violated their agreement at Main Street Cupertino to build senior housing and a new fitness center.
 Did the City allow them to break their development agreement?

-There was no development agreement between the City and the owner of Main Street Cupertino, and no violation of agreements.
+There was no development agreement between the City and the Cupertino Main Street owner, and, therefore, no violation of agreements.

 Why is there office space as part of the Specific Plan?